cruna-cc/deprecated-cruna-protocol/README.md

 - Integrate ERC7108 to manage clusters inside the Cruna Vault
 - Allow the user to choose between an immutable bound-account and an upgradeable one
 - Renames OwnerNFT to TrusteeNFT
+- Rename TransparentVault to FlexiVault

 **1.2.5**

 - Add clusters to the CrunaVault reference implementation, right now inside mocks
 - Add missing protectedEjectAccount function, when protectors exist
 - Add eject/inject functions to interface also missed in previous PR
-- Optimize the size of TransparentVault moving some functions to TokenUtils that now works as an external contract, instead of being extended
+- Optimize the size of FlexiVault moving some functions to TokenUtils that now works as an external contract, instead of being extended
 - Change isSignatureUsed adding explicitly tokenId as a parameter
 - Make little change to tests to let them pass after the changes
 - Rename Status.REMOVABLE to Status.RESIGNED to align it with the changed names of the functions